danmainah/bookstore/README.md

 # Features
   - Dynamic loading of the page elements.
-  - Adding and removing books from the list
+  - Adding and removing books from the list.

 # Installation